• Skip to main content

 June 9, 2022 By Communications

-June 9, 2022 Filed Under: Clinton, Columbia, District News & Announcements, Jefferson, Maplewood Middle School, Marshall, Montrose, Seth Boyden, South Mountain, South Orange Middle School, Tuscan
+June 9, 2022 Filed Under: Clinton, Columbia, Jefferson, Maplewood Middle School, Marshall, Montrose, Seth Boyden, South Mountain, South Orange Middle School, Tuscan, Updates & Announcements for Families

 SOMSD & SOMA Shares Massive Outdoor Book Giveaway & Swap Event for PreK – 12 Students Taking Place Saturday, June 11 @ Two Locations